tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Issue](https://rs.tdwg.org/bdqffdq/terms/Issue)
 - Preferred Label: Issue
-- Definition: A data quality need that expresses how quality problems may be identified in data.
+- Definition: A DataQualityNeed that expresses how quality problems may be identified in data.
 - SubClass Of: DataQualityNeed; IssueConcept
 - Comments: Added to the original framework.
 Inverse of Contextualized Criterion in the original framework.
-Describes an instance of the issue concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.
-Describes criteria by which data which lack quality for some purpose may be identified.
-An issue is phrased in a negative sense, and approximates an inverse of a Validation.
+Describes an instance of the IssueConcept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
+Describes Criteria by which data that lack quality for some purpose may be identified.
+An Issue is phrased in a negative sense, and approximates an inverse of a Validation.
 An Issue identifies data that lack or may lack quality.
-An Issue may flag a POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose,  If the conditions described by an issue are identified by a test, the Problem Assertion result will be either IS_ISSUE or POTENTIAL_ISSUE, if no issue is found with the data the result will be NOT_ISSUE.
+An Issue may flag a POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose.
+If the conditions described by an Issue are identified by a test, the ResponseResult will be either IS_ISSUE or POTENTIAL_ISSUE, if no Issue is found with the data the ResponseResult will be NOT_ISSUE.
 NOT_ISSUE, unlike COMPLIANT for a Validation, does not assert that data are fit for some purpose.
-An Issue is the data quality needs concept that parallels a IssueMethod at the solutions level, and a IssueAssertion at the report level.
+An Issue is the DataQualityNeed concept that parallels a IssueMethod in the Solutions layer, and a IssueAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
 IS = { is | is = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }
 - View in: [term-list](../list/bdqffdq/index.md#Issue)